Skip to content

 • Extends the work of Beverly Daniel Tatum classic text, Why Are All the Black Kids Sitting Together in the Cafeteria?

-• Explores what truly embedding anti-racism and decolonial praxis into higher education institutions could look like.
+• Explores what truly embedding antiracism and decolonial praxis into higher education institutions could look like.

-• Uses critical race theory to analyze the cause of racism and the effect Whiteness has on people of Color.
+• Uses Critical Race Theory to analyze the cause of racism and the effect Whiteness has on people of Color.

 • Offers a critical but concurrently hopeful view that anti-racist futures are both possible and necessary.